Mini Transat 6.50: History

 The Classe Mini conceiver around the Mini Transat race is run bi-annually and first took place in 1977.
 The race is a solo transatlantic yacht race.
 The class rules focus on this event and encourage development while controlling both costs and design and fitout safety requirements.
-The size of the boat allows for more experimentation in design without the costs of larger classses.
+The size of the boat allows for more experimentation in design without the costs of larger classes.

 Class Association

 The class association is an owner led organization that administers the rules and co-ordinates a series of single and double handed events for the class.
 In response to the perceived challenge of sailing small high-performance boats the class has created rigorous trials, equipment, and inspection requirements to add promote safety.
 The mini Transat class is largely French in its makeup but the class has tried to encourage international entries.

 Development

 Mini Transat Race Design Influence

 Due to the downwind nature of the racing across the Atlantic Ocean designs tend to be beamy, being nearly half as wide as it is long.
 The wide flat stern is designed to promote planing similar to a surfboard.
 As a consequence of the wide beam twin rudders are pretty much standard so that one rudder remains in the water when heeled.